 For better or worse, humanity’s current pursuit of intense sexual arousal may be augmenting these uncomfortable post-orgasm cycles as lovers’ brains struggle to return to homeostasis after the fireworks of intense climax.
 If so, humanity is caught in a ratchet-like predicament.

-Attempts to scratch our itch with more orgasm risk driving us farther apart from our partners – especially after the temporary thrills of the initial “honeymoon” neurochemicals die down.
+Attempts to scratch our itch with more intense arousal risk driving us farther apart from our partners – especially after the temporary thrills of the initial “honeymoon” neurochemicals die down.
 Will relationship disharmony eventually motivate some partners to protect their intimate relationships even if they have to master an unfamiliar approach to sex?

 Not a solo endeavour